-“A partial remodel never looks good.
-It makes no sense to put in a new vanity, but keep the 1980s linoleum floor,” advises Bean.
-“When you do a partial room upgrade, you’re not adding value and it may look as if you’re trying to hide something rather than just updating it.
-So you either need to do the whole room or just leave it be.”
+“A partial remodel never looks good,” Bean agrees.
+For example, she says it “makes no sense to put in a new vanity, but keep the 1980s linoleum floor.”
+When you do a partial room upgrade, you’re not adding value.
+It may look as if you’re trying to hide something rather than just updating it.
+So, you either need to do the whole room or just leave it be.

 6. Removable items

 Sometimes, it’s easier simply to remove worn or dated items rather than replace or update them.
 It can also save money.
 For example, according to HomeAdvisor, professionally installed window treatments cost an average of $905.

 Some sellers want to take removable items with them, but it’s not always possible, even if those window treatments fit in your new home.
 “In Texas, sellers were free to take the curtain rods and valances, but now they are considered a part of the house,” Bean indicates.